 We encourage workshops, for example, on teaching, digital humanities, public history, oral history, art and museum representation, and dissertation chapter workshops, along with readings centered seminars, and other innovative and non-traditional formats are welcome.
 Paper sessions (with two, three, or four papers) are also encouraged, along with roundtable formats, lightening rounds, poster sessions, film screenings, and performances.
 We strongly encourage full session submissions, although we will consider single papers.

-To submit a full session or individual paper, please visit the WHA 2020 Conference website and follow the directions and guide for electronic submissions. (www.westernhistory.org/2020).
+To submit a full session or individual paper, follow the directions and guide for electronic submissions listed below.
 The deadline is December 5, 2019.
 If you have questions please contact the 2020 Program Co-Chairs: Leisl Carr-Childers (Colorado State University), Lori Flores (Stony Brook University), and Amy Lonetree (University of California, Santa Barbara).

 Diversity of Session Participants: